0alola0/four-cards-markup-practice/README.md

-this is a basic excercise for design transformation.
+this is a basic excercise for responsive.
 using:
 HTML
-CSS# four-cards-neumorphic